mnrowe/757dev/README.md

 * Easy to access slack invite link
 * Code of conduct
 * List of major events
-* Pull weekly events from RSS feed (require subscription to use Meetup API)
+* Pull weekly events from RSS feed (requires subscription to use Meetup API)
 * Need permission from organizers to use meetup logos

 # Design